Where to stay in Kyoto: My favourite areas and hotels

 • Pros:

-• Central location with easy access to public transportation
+• Central location with easy access to public transport

-• Shopping paradise: from traditional markets to modern malls
+• Shopping paradise: traditional markets to modern malls

-• Bustling nightlife and a wide range of dining options
+• More nightlife and a wide range of restaurants to choose from

-• Great place for those who want to be in the thick of the action
+• Best place to stay in Kyoto for those who want to be in the thick of the action

 • Cons: